jdegand/link-sharing-app-backend/README.md

 - In the frontend, I used `PrimeNg` and its file input component.
 The file input component is shown in the documentation as standalone and not as part of a form group.
 You could use `ControlValueAccessor` to get the file input inside a form group.
 I refactored the frontend to send `formData` so I didn't have the issue of including the file input inside the reactive form group.
 - I was able to make the file input component part of the profile form by storing the image data as a `lob` in the database.
 You have to convert the base64 string in the frontend to display the image.
 - The `JJWT` library has deprecated a few methods frequently used in `11.5` implementations.
 So I looked into using OAuth 2 Resource server and its included JWT nimbus package.
 There are some useful resources included from that research.
+- There was a frontend issue where the image was sent back as a string.
+I initialized the `file` field as an empty string instead of as `null`.
+The entity can't have 2 different types unless you use a generic type or `object`.
+One possible solution is to have duplicate fields in the entity for either scenario.
+- I changed the file field to be required in the frontend.
+- There was a problem when a registered user logs in for the second time.
+The refresh token had a `OneToOne` relationship.
+If you don't delete a refresh token already linked to a user, the user can't sign in.
+A quick fix was to change to a `ManyToOne` relationship.
+The database could be flooded with refresh tokens so you would have to implement a `CommandLineRunner` etc to periodically clear the refresh tokens from the database.
+- Storing refresh tokens in the database is usually taught in tutorials, but it is probably bad practice.
+I will look into to alternative refresh token implementations.

 ## Continued Development